Clomid is also known as clomiphene citrate. It’s an oral medication that is often used to treat certain types of female infertility.

 So far, there is no conclusive data that Clomid increases cancer risk in women.
-But there is some suggesting a possible increase in endometrial cancer with the use of ovulation-inducing agents.
+But there is some

 To date, the research has not shown a significant risk for miscarriage, birth defects, or other pregnancy complications.
 You should speak with your doctor about any specific concerns.

 If you don't become pregnant after three to six cycles of Clomid (or however many your doctor recommends), it may be time to see a fertility specialist and move on to more aggressive treatment.

 It doesn’t mean that you will never become pregnant.
 It may just mean that you need a different form of treatment or that something additional is going on.
 This can include an issue with your partner’s sperm or with your uterus or fallopian tubes.
 Your doctor will likely suggest additional testing to identify these issues so they can be corrected before future treatment cycles.

 Ovulation is the process of releasing an unfertilized egg from the ovary each month, usually around the 14th day of a woman’s menstrual cycle.
 This process results from a complicated series of hormonal changes that occur in the beginning of her cycle.

 This egg then travels down the fallopian tube where it may or may not be fertilized by a sperm cell.
 If the egg isn’t fertilized, it drops into the uterine cavity, where it is shed with the rest of the uterine lining as a woman’s period.
 If the egg is fertilized, it may implant in the uterine lining and cause a pregnancy.